Yes, most gum contains plastic. 😒

 You wouldn’t know it from looking at the ingredient label!
 But the “gum base” is where plastic is often hidden:

 Nobody wants to be chewing on plastic all day!
-So for this guide, I bought and tested several brands of plastic-free chewing gum brands made out of natural ingredients.
+So for this guide, I bought and tested several brands of plastic-free chewing gum made out of natural ingredients.
 I hope it will help you switch to a healthier gum without spending a bunch of your time, energy, and money on research!
-(But before you buy: make sure you read the disclaimer about natural gum discussed below!)
+(But before you buy: make sure you read the disclaimer about natural chewing gums discussed below!)

 This guide contains product recommendations and we may receive compensation if you purchase through certain links.
 As always, we only make recommendations that are genuine!